 Warning Signs in Toddlers and Preschool-Aged Children

 By the time a child reaches toddlerhood (18 months of age,) early screenings for autism are highly recommended.
 This can be very expensive and an accountant in Nassau County will be very helpful.
 Between toddlerhood and preschool, the signs of autism are much more prevalent than they are in babies.
-Some of red flags that could indicate a child is on the autism spectrum at this age include the following:
+Some of the red flags that could indicate a child is on the autism spectrum at this age include the following:

-- Failure to engage in pretend playing, such as making toys talk or caring for a stuffed animal
+- Failure to engage in pretend play, such as making toys talk or caring for a stuffed animal

 - No interest in socializing with others; would rather play alone